tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体处理/控制台指南/资源包管理_intl_en.md

 ## Overview
-This page shows the general transcoding and TESHD transcoding resource packs you have purchased and their usage.
+This page shows the general transcoding and Top Speed Codec (TSC) transcoding resource packs you have purchased and their usage.
 ## Viewing Resource Packs
 Log in to the [MPS console](https://console.cloud.tencent.com/mps) and select [Resource Pack Management](https://console.cloud.tencent.com/mps/resources?tab=package) on the left sidebar.
 Under the **Resource packs** tab, you can view the information of the resource packs you have purchased.
 ![](https://qcloudimg.tencent-cloud.cn/raw/c81fcdc9a8c3fe4e2c31713c38661039.png)